FlineDev/BartyCrouch/README.md

 BartyCrouch can **search a Storyboard/XIB file for localizable strings** and **update your existing localization `.strings` incrementally** by adding new keys, keeping your existing translations and deleting only the ones that are no longer used.
 BartyCrouch even **updates your translation comments** with updated Base values if their structure was not changed from the Xcode defaults and will **keep changes to your translation comments** if started by a `/*!` (recommended) or the default structure was changed in another way.

-Additionally BartyCrouch can now also **automatically translate existing `.strings` files to languages you don't speak** using the Microsoft Translator API.
-You can exactly **choose the languages to auto-translate** and BartyCrouch will **keep all existing translations** by default.
+Additionally BartyCrouch can also **automatically translate existing `.strings` files to languages you don't speak** using the Microsoft Translator API.
+You can exactly **choose the languages to auto-translate** or simply all and BartyCrouch will **keep all existing translations** by default.

 ## Requirements

-- Xcode 7.2+ and Swift 2.1+
+- Xcode 7.3+ and Swift 2.2+
 - Xcode Command Line Tools (see [here](http://stackoverflow.com/a/9329325/3451975) for installation instructions)

 ## Installation